meicale/Interception-Tools/README.md

 - <https://aur.archlinux.org/packages/interception-tools>

 It wraps `udevmon` in a systemd service that can be easily started, stopped and enabled to execute on boot.
-The service expects the configuration file at `/etc/udevmon.yaml`.
+The service expects configuration files at `/etc/udevmon.yaml` and/or at `/etc/interception/udevmon.d/*.yaml`.

 I don't use Ubuntu and recommend Archlinux instead, as it provides the AUR, so I don't maintain PPAs.
 For more information on Ubuntu/Debian installation check